 4. Do one thing at a time

-Multitasking is not possible so don’t even try!
-When you try to do more than one thing at a time, your brain constantly flicks between tasks, resulting in neither of them being done well.
-So prioritise one task and complete it to the best of your ability before moving on to the next.
+It’s not possible to multitask and do things well.
+When you try to do more than one thing at a time, your attention is actually flicking between the different tasks.
+The end result is that you won’t do any of them very well and are more likely to make errors.
+So, prioritise one task and complete it to the best of your ability before moving on to the next.

 5. Choose your environment